Super Fantasy Zone: Development

-Super Fantasy Zone was developed and published by Sunsoft for the Sega Mega Drive, originally released 14 January, 1992 in Japan before releasing in Europe in 1993.
-(Note: French version copyright info lists it as 1993) Sunsoft previously developed the Famicom version of the first game, Fantasy Zone.
+Super Fantasy Zone was developed and published by Sunsoft for the Sega Mega Drive, originally released on January 14, 1992 in Japan before releasing in Europe in 1993.
+Sunsoft previously developed the Famicom version of the first game, Fantasy Zone.
 The soundtrack to the game was composed by Naoki Kodaka, and features themes from the original Fantasy Zone game composed by Hiroshi Kawaguchi.
 Super Fantasy Zone was released on the Wii's Virtual Console service on May 7, 2008 in Japan.
 Later, it was released in Europe on June 27, 2008 and on July 21, 2008 in North America.

 It was featured in a collection of Fantasy Zone games released for the PlayStation 2 in Japan on September 11, 2008 in the Sega Ages series.
 Super Fantasy Zone was released on the Nintendo Switch's Nintendo Classics service on March 17, 2022, as part of its Mega Drive collection.
 It was also featured as part of the Mega Drive Mini on September 19, 2019, a collection of video games released on the Mega Drive.
 There was discussion about whether to include the Mega Drive version of Fantasy Zone, but the team decided that they didn't want to include two Fantasy Zone games, and since the original game was getting a release on the Nintendo Switch, they felt it would be less impactful.